-The Majority Representative, if any, upon written notice to the Guarantor at least sixty (60) days prior to those Distribution Dates listed in clauses (a), (b) and (c) below, may redeem at its option (an "Optional Redemption Right"), after all distributions for such Distribution Date, the Class AF Certificates, the Class MI Certificate and the Subordinate Certificates in accordance with the following Distribution Dates (each such Distribution Date, a "Redemption")

-Distribution Date") and prices (each such price, a "Redemption Price"):

-- (a) on the Distribution Date in November 2023, the sum of (A) 102% of the Class Principal Amount of the Class AF Certificates plus any accrued and unpaid interest on the Class AF Certificates, (B) the Class MI Fair Market Value Price and (C) 100% of the aggregate Class Principal Amount of the Subordinate Certificates plus any accrued and unpaid Current Interest due for such Distribution Date on the Subordinate Certificates; or - (b) on the Distribution Date in November 2024, the sum of (A) 101% of the Class Principal Amount of the Class AF Certificates plus any accrued and unpaid interest on the Class AF Certificates, (B) the Class MI Fair Market Value Price and (C) 100% of the aggregate Class Principal Amount of the Subordinate Certificates plus any accrued and unpaid Current Interest due for such Distribution Date on the Subordinate Certificates; or - (c) on the Distribution Date in November 2026 and on the Distribution Date in November of each year after, the sum of (A) 100% of the Class Principal Amount of the Class AF Certificates plus any accrued and unpaid interest on the Class AF Certificates, (B) the Class MI Fair Market Value Price and (C) 100% of the aggregate Class Principal Amount of the Subordinate Certificates plus any accrued and unpaid Current Interest due for such Distribution Date on the Subordinate Certificates.
+Retained Certificates in one transaction to one party.
+However, in the case of an event of default under the relevant financing arrangement documentation and in accordance with the Pooling and Servicing Agreement, the holder of the outstanding Retained Certificates will not be subject to certain retention requirements described above.
+Notwithstanding any other provision herein, any structured financing arrangement other than a repurchase transaction will require the prior written consent of Freddie Mac and is subject to Freddie Mac's review of the transaction documents related to such structured financing arrangement.
+Majority Representative The "Retained Certificateholder" will at all times be the "Majority Representative" , unless: (i) the Retained Certificateholder sells more than 50% of the Class Principal Amount of any outstanding Class of Retained Certificates; (ii) the Class Principal Amounts of the Retained Certificates are all reduced to zero; or (iii) the Retained Certificateholder sells any of the Retained Certificates in violation of the Pooling and Servicing Agreement.
+In each of these cases (i) through (iii), the Retained Certificateholder will no longer be the Majority Representative and there will be no successor Majority Representative appointed (i.e., there will be no Majority Representative).
+Optional Redemption The Majority Representative, upon written notice to the Guarantor at least sixty (60) days prior to those Distribution Dates listed in clauses (a), (b) and (c) below, may redeem at its option (an "Optional Redemption Right" ), after all distributions for such Distribution Date, the Class AF Certificates, the Class MI Certificate and the Subordinate Certificates in accordance with the following Distribution Dates (each such Distribution Date, a "Redemption Distribution Date" ) and prices (each such price, a "Redemption Price" ): (a) on the Distribution Date in September 2024, the sum of (A) 104% of the Class Principal Amount of the Class AF Certificates plus any accrued and unpaid interest on the Class AF Certificates, (B) the Class MI Fair Market Value Price and (C) 100% of the aggregate Class Principal Amount of the Subordinate Certificates plus any accrued and unpaid Current Interest due for such Distribution Date on the Subordinate Certificates; or (b) on the Distribution Date in September 2025, the sum of (A) 103% of the Class Principal Amount of the Class AF Certificates plus any accrued and unpaid interest on the Class AF Certificates, (B) the Class MI Fair Market Value Price and (C) 100% of the aggregate Class Principal Amount of the Subordinate Certificates plus any accrued and unpaid Current Interest due for such Distribution Date on the Subordinate Certificates; or

+(c) on the Distribution Date in September 2027 and on the Distribution Date in September of each year after, the sum of (A) 100% of the Class Principal Amount of the Class AF Certificates plus any accrued and unpaid interest on the Class AF Certificates, (B) the Class MI Fair Market Value Price and (C) 100% of the aggregate Class Principal Amount of the Subordinate Certificates plus any accrued and unpaid Current Interest due for such Distribution Date on the Subordinate Certificates.